nikitin-p/pyselectal/README.md

 ### Behaviour details

 1. The 3′-end mapping pattern is ignored.
-2. Unmapped alignments are never selected.
+2. Unmapped reads are never selected.
-3. For paired-end input, reads must be name-sorted; pyselectal name-sorts internally by default (use `--no-name-sort` to skip if input is already sorted).
+3. For paired-end input, alignments must be name-sorted. `pyselectal` name-sorts internally by default; use `--no-name-sort` to skip if input is already name-sorted.
-4. Multi-mapped reads produce multiple alignments, each processed independently.
-Consider filtering for primary alignments beforehand (e.g., `samtools view -F 2304` to exclude secondary and supplementary) unless studying multi-mappers.
+4. Multiple alignments of the same read (or read pair) are processed independently.
+Consider filtering for primary alignments beforehand (e.g., `samtools view -F 2304` to exclude secondary and supplementary alignments), unless studying multi-mappers.

 ## Options summary